freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/business-card/user-stories.md

 11. There should be an `hr` element below the `h3` element.
 The `hr` element in general should have a `1px` dashed top border in `slategray` color.
 There should be a top and bottom `margin` of `20px` and a left and right `margin` of `0px`.

 12. After the `hr` element, there should be three `p` elements.
-In the first `p` element, there should be an `a` element with `href` property set to an email address.
-The `a` tag should have an email address as the text.
+In the first `p` element, you should have an email address as the text.
 In the second `p` element, the text should be a phone number.
 The third `p` element should have the text `Portfolio: ` and an `a` element with any valid link.
 Add an `hr` element after the third `p` element.

 13. You should have another `div` with the class `social-media`.
 This div should have a top margin of `10px` and a font size of `14px`.
 The links inside this div should be `maroon` and should have a margin of `10px` all around.
 Within this class, there should be a `p` tag with the text `Connect with me`.